Gabon votes 'yes' to new constitution – DW – 11/18/2024

 Junta ousted Ali Bongo Ondimba last year

 Military officers seized power in a coup in August 2023, ousting former President Ali Bongo Ondimba and putting him under house arrest.
-The junta accused Ondimba of irresponsible governance and massive embezzlement.
+The junta accused Bongo of irresponsible governance and massive embezzlement.

 The ousted president was released a week later on humanitarian grounds, allowing him to travel abroad for medical treatment.